ezir-cloud/ezir-rest/Doc/githubrepoapi_algorithm.md

                 }
                 Third, use a job using try and exception.
 If a job fails then the exception is stored in the logjob column.
                 ```
-previousjobid: first job id is 1. if first job is fail. then it create new job  with job id 2. if second job is fail then
+`previousjobid`: first job id is 1. if first job is fail. then it create new job  with job id 2. if second job is fail then
 create new job with job id 3.
 These records are in  previousjobid column.
+`retry_failed_jobs` : In this column we count how many times failed job create again. if job `A`  is failed again create
+job `A` and retry failed jobs count is 1. if job `A`  is failed again create job `A` and retry failed jobs count is 2.
+if job `A`  is failed again create job `A`and retry failed jobs count is 3.
+Then again job `A` is failed it does not
+created job `A`.

 * If the search api gets a total count is less than 100 and equal to 100 repositories details stored in elasticsearch
 database.if total count is more than 100 then first stored 100 repositories details and create  the second url to